Nortel payphones: Millennium

 Millennium phones require a CO line with polarity reversal for CDR (call detail record) purposes, as well as for coin return, hence these phones have no coin return button.

 The rights to Millennium phones were sold to QuorTech when Nortel moved away from manufacturing phone devices, and were subsequently sold to WiMacTel.
 Quortech has all but disappeared from the public and in March 2014, WiMacTel announced they were the only operator of Millennium payphones in Canada and the US.

 The phones themselves are quite complex, using a Zilog Z180 processor with a number of peripherals attached.
 The whole point of the Millennium system was security and advanced monitoring.
 All Millennium phones connect to a server platform called Millennium Manager, which allows the operating company to control and monitor virtually every aspect of a phone.
 The phones 'call home' on a regular basis, uploading CDR records if they are full and reporting coinbox status (down to the amount of coins in a given denomination).
 The coin vault lock has a small micro switch that can detect break ins, which will cause the phone to call into the Millennium Manager with an alarm.
 The main housing lock also has a similar switch, which if triggered without entering the craft interface beforehand will trigger an alarm as well.

-A Mondex version of the payphone was also produced, it has a special larger display with navigation keys.
+A Mondex version of the payphone was also produced with a special larger display and navigation keys, which was called the eMillennium.
 There is also an inmate version of the card only set, as well as a smaller deskset that used only a card reader.
 The desk set closely resembled a regular Meridian M7310 office phone.
 These smaller sets were often found in malls and hospitals.

+The card readers were easily removed from the phone and often stolen and repurposed by hackers in systems like laundry machines and vending machines.
+Hackers found these readers could be adapted to a PC and then used to modify stored-value cards for small transactions, allowing them to bypass legitimate payment systems in various devices.
+This adaptability made the card readers a frequent target for theft and misuse.

 These phones can sometimes be found on eBay for relatively cheap, though one cannot do much with them without the connection to the Millennium Manager.
 There are a few active projects which are trying to solve this problem however.